marrus-sh/Alrescha/README.md

 ##  Versioning

-The current default branch is the latest recommended version for usage.
+✨ fuck around and find out ✨

-Previous versions are kept as older branches.
+(The current default branch provides the latest recommended version for usage.
-The latest version may be patched at any time.
+Notable points in development may be “tagged” but there will be no named patch releases.)